(In honor of my daughter who was born on 12/12/12 and will be 12 this year 😊)

 Here’s how I transformed my initial negative reactions to her screen time into constructive, supportive guidance:

-1. Initial Reaction: Judging my daughter for being “addicted” to her iPad.
+- Initial Reaction: Judging my daughter for being “addicted” to her iPad.
 Constructive Solution: I aimed to understand the needs driving her screen use and tried my best to empathize with her.
 I realized that school stress, the impact of the divorce, and a lack of close friends were weighing on her.
-While I couldn’t always be present due to my own commitments, I chose to guide her with empathy, challenging her only after gauging her stress tolerance.
-Aware of how sensitive she is to my reactions, I made a conscious effort to communicate with warmth, support, and openness.
+Instead of getting frustrated with her negative behavior, I focused on managing my own stress with the Happier Mom Daily Celebration Journal and guiding my daughter more positively using the Peaceful Parenting Guide.

 -------------------------------------